Tips for Traveling Alone for the First Time

 I receive impressed gasps and “wows!” whenever people discover travel alone.
 People will tell you how brave you are and that you’re an inspiration.
 I still have at least one person a month say how impressive it is that I travel the world all alone.

 Let’s be honest: these responses result in a massive self-esteem boost.
 When you come home, prepare to be treated like a total boss.
 You’ll love the attention!
 Maybe you can score a few hot dates too!
 You never know.
+All I know is, traveling alone for the first time will change your life forever.

 Note: some links are affiliate-based, meaning if you make a purchase, I earn a small commission at no additional cost to you.
 These links offset the costs of running this blog.